mjishnu/pypdl/README.md

 - `time_spent`: The total time spent downloading across all active downloads, in seconds.
 - `current_size`: The total amount of data downloaded so far across all active downloads, in bytes.
 - `total`: The total number of download tasks.
-- `eta`: The estimated time remaining for all active downloads to complete, in the format "HH:MM:SS".
 - `completed`: A list of tuples where each tuple contains the URL of the download and the result of the download.
 - `failed`: A list of URLs for which the download failed.
 - `remaining`: A list of remaining download tasks.